qmloong/qmloong/README.md

 ### Hi there 👋

-🦸🏻‍♂️ Who says the hero is the one who stands in the light?
+🦸🏻‍♂️ Who says that only those who stand in the light are heroes?

 <!--
 **qmloong/qmloong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.